derekeden/atmostream/README.md

 This is a library that is meant to work with Environment Canada and NOAA atmospheric forecast products.

+Each one of these products provide atmospheric forecast data at regular intervals everyday (in grib format), with limited to no historical archived data.

+This library makes it easy to download, or continuously stream the latest raw forecast data to your local machine.
+There are also utilities to convert to MIKE DFS file formats on the fly.

 Currently, the supported forecast products are:

 HRDPS Continental